 Diagnosis is made primarily by direct visualization.
-No one test is diagnostic, however, careful examination and evaluation results in high diagnostic accuracy.
+No one test is diagnostic, however, careful examination and evaluation result in high diagnostic accuracy.
 Plain X-ray examination is often suggestive and sometimes diagnostic of malalignment or abnormal wear.
-Specialized exam such as CT scan or MRI are generally not indicated except in instances where other pathology is suspected.
-Although chondromalacia is an early form of arthritis, it rarely results in severe disabling symptoms, and has no relationship to generalized arthritis.
+Specialized exam such as CT scan or MRI are generally not indicated except in instances where another pathology is suspected.
+Although chondromalacia is an early form of arthritis, it rarely results in severe disabling symptoms and has no relationship to generalized arthritis.
 Typically, the patient experiences ups and downs in symptoms related to their activities.

 Rehabilitation is very dependent on the procedure necessary.
 Please see After Arthroscopy for information.
-Arthroscopic lateral release (dividing the lateral knee capsule) although simple and quick to perform, requires a long period of rehabilitation to regain strength of the extensor mechanism and improve stability.
-Swelling of the knee, especially after activities which load the extensor mechanism, may take 4 months to resolve.
+Arthroscopic lateral release (dividing the lateral knee capsule) although simple and quick to perform, requires a long period of rehabilitation to regain the strength of the extensor mechanism and improve stability.
+This typically will not work by itself in patients with a very high Quadriceps angle.
+Swelling of the knee, especially after activities which load the extensor mechanism, may take 4 months to resolve even after simple lateral release.
 More extensive realignment procedures which move the patellar tendon site of attachment, require healing of the bone attachment site as well as surrounding soft tissue healing.
-Here improvements may be expected for 4 to 6 months post operatively.
+Here improvements may be expected 4 to 6 months following surgery.
 Much of the necessary rehabilitation may be undertaken on a home program of therapy or at a gym facility, once the required exercise program is familiar and progress is made to a safe and comfortable point after surgery.

 Compliments of Sports Medicine and Orthopaedics, East Providence, RI